Things go from bad to worse after doctor notices man “riddled” with monkeypox on crowded subway

-A Spanish doctor was riding the metro in Madrid when he noticed a troubling scene — a fellow passenger was “completely riddled” with monkeypox lesions, “from head to toe, including his hands.”
+A Spanish doctor says he was riding the metro in Madrid when he noticed a troubling scene — a fellow passenger was “completely riddled” with monkeypox lesions, “from head to toe, including his hands.”
 What happened next was equally troubling.

 Dr. Arturo M Henriques posted the story in a series of tweets, which were translated and have since gone viral.

-Note: UPDATE: Spanish newspaper 20 Minutos has reported that Dr. Arturo Henriques’ account is inaccurate.
-According to the paper, the man Henriques photographed “denied that he suffers from [monkeypox] and has denied the story.”